 In our high-paced startup, where a small team is continuously working shoulder to shoulder towards ambitious goals, we have found this realisation to be critical for our performance (and peace of mind).
 Hence, we decided two of us (of course!) should write an article together and spread one of our key learnings.

-We encourage you to start your next feedback session with two open questions: how has previous feedback worked?
-Is there any way we could achieve a more harmonious delivery and better results?
-This not only applies to formal feedback, but also to spontaneous day-to-day conversations, more personal comments at team meetings, etc.
+We encourage you to start your next feedback session with two open questions: how has the previous feedback process worked?
+Is there any way we could achieve a more harmonious delivery that contributes positively to the employee experience and limits employee turnover?
+This applies to formal feedback and spontaneous day-to-day conversations, more personal comments at team meetings, etc.

-We are convinced that it takes two for feedback to succeed, regardless of hierarchy, background or other differences.
-Either it flows bi-directionally and in resonance, or it’s not quality feedback.
-If you are still reading or sharing best practices to give or receive feedback with your colleagues, you might as well sit down with them and ask yourselves “what are the practices that work for us?”
+We are convinced that it takes two for effective feedback to succeed, regardless of hierarchy, background or other differences.
+Either it flows bi-directionally and in resonance, or it's not quality feedback.
+So, if you are still reading or sharing best practices to give or receive ongoing feedback with your colleagues, you might as well sit down with them and ask yourselves, "what are the practices that work for us?"